Legal issues are never far from the headlines and in many cases, they are the headlines.

-Host Don Marsh talked with a panel of experts during a monthly legal roundtable discussion.
+Host Don Marsh talked with a panel of legal experts to explain those issues and more.

 Legal questions surround the arrest of Dzhokhar Tsarnaev, the suspect in the Boston Marathon bombing who was captured on Friday.

 What is the role of the public safety exception as it relates to Miranda rights?
 Were civil rights violated as a result of the lockdown?
 Should Tsarnaev be tried as an enemy combatant as some Republican legislators have suggested?

 The questions surrounding the surviving suspect of the Boston Marathon bombing were discussed by a panel of legal experts, as part of our monthly legal roundtable discussion.